mbal/ercbot/README.md

 Configuration
 --------------------
-The configuration is done in two ways.
-You can either:

-1. start the application and configure it with `conf_server:set_X`
-2. Edit the `settings.cfg` file, and then start the application.
+Edit the `settings.cfg` file, and then start the application.

 Plugins
 --------------------